-The Grand-Am Road Racing Series first came to race at the
+The Grand-Am Road Racing Series first came to race

-weekend that cars would be racing on
+during the same weekend that cars would be racing on

 direction than the cars racing on the oval.

 It consists of different series, two of which are racing at

-Indy: The Rolex Series and the Continental Tire Sports Car
+Indy: The Rolex Series and the Continental Tire Sports

-Historic and iRacing.com Sports Car seriese.
+Shell Historic and iRacing.com Sports Car seriese.

 Grand-Am is based in Daytona Florida and the Rolex

 The Continental Tire Sports Car Challenge (originally

 known as Grand-Am Cup) are production-based

 cars like you see on the street.
 A lot of cars are fielded

 in this series and there will likely be 60-80 cars racing.